June – October 2004

 Asian Traffic is an international project presenting the work of influential Asian artists, mapping out some of the important cultural and social shifts occurring in the Asia-Pacific region.
-Curated by Binghui Huangfu, this multi-chapter exhibition included the work of key Asian artists working in the region in an exhibition which marked out some of the shifting concerns of artists at the beginning of this century.
+Curated by Binghui Huangfu, this multi-chapter exhibition marked out some of the shifting concerns of artists at the beginning of this century.
 The exhibition had a geographic reach that spread throughout Asia, and was subsequently developed into a major international touring project.
-Loosely it was organised around 6 different phases of exhibitions.
+It was loosely organised around 6 different phases of exhibitions.
 As the exhibition toured, local curators were invited to contribute to the project through exhibition and texts.

 Phase 1 (4 – 19 June)

 Artists: Shen Shaomin, Manit Sriwanichpoom, Mella Jaarsma and Renee So

 Shen Shaomin and Manit Sriwanichpoom consider the disadvantages of technological advances in Asia and the dislocating effect this can have on society.
 Both artists are also influenced by the devastating manifestations that religious conflicts can have.
 Their work expresses how unnecessary it is to abide by religious prejudice or other discrimination when physically and emotionally we are all humanly similar.